-The next step after successfully debugging an application through the shell using GDB directly is to use Eclipse to set up a remote connection with GDBServer.
+The next step after successfully debugging an application through the shell is to use Eclipse to set up a remote connection with GDBServer.
 This will allow for a much more user-friendly interface and make debugging more efficient.
+There are currently two main ways to do this: manually establishing a connection, and using the RSE Plugin to automate the process (for boards with SSH capabilities).